CSC-3380-Fall-2024/Team-7/README.md

 Make sure to look at all of our pages.
 Some are in the Nav Bar at the top.
 Some are in the footer.
 Some are only accessible to employees (so make sure to make an employee account and log into it).
 Some are only accessible to users.
 Some are only accessible through buttons that you get to by going through other pages.
 We know you'll be thorough but we wanted to make you aware of all of our work :).

-If you would like to add an account as an employee, your interview process was a sucess and you were given employee id #3, so when you make an account as an employee =).
+If you would like to add an account as an employee, your interview process was a sucess and you were given employee id #3, so when you make an account as an employee, you can use that as your employee Id =).